Zeropathic/SaveWeapon/README.md

 # Changelog

 **Version 0.02**
  - Automatic load on game start now works
  - The savestring trait name is shortened.
-Example: "melee_attack_speed_on_crit" becomes "swift_slaying".
+Example: "melee_attack_speed_on_crit" becomes "swift_slaying"

+**Version 0.03**
+ - NameReferenceList.lua is gone.
+Functionality moved to the new SaveWeapon_utilities.lua
+ - Saved item strings are now checked for errors when loaded